What government accounts do I need for employees? (Employee Series)

 • Wyoming

 For all other states, you’ll need to register your company with the department of revenue and set up a withholding account.
 Depending on the state, you may also need to register for other tax accounts.
-For example, if you’re registering for a withholding account in Minnesota, you’ll also be required to set up a Sales & Use Tax account that will need to be filed annually.

 If your employee lives in a different state than your company but works in your state, then you need to find out if your state and their state have a “reciprocity agreement.”
-This agreement basically means that the “worked in” state doesn’t get the funds for the work, the “lived in” state does.
+This agreement basically means that the “worked in” state doesn’t get the funds for the work but the “lived in” state does.

-This is what you need to know:
+Here’s what you need to know:

 This will determine if you need to apply to more than one state for income tax withholding.